mlcommons/inference/docs/index.md

 # MLPerf Inference Benchmarks

 ## Overview
 The currently valid [MLPerf Inference Benchmarks](index_gh.md) as of MLPerf inference v4.0 round are listed below, categorized by tasks.
-Under each model you can find its details like the dataset used, accuracy, server latency constraints etc.
+Under each model you can find its details like the dataset used, reference accuracy, server latency constraints etc.

 ---